Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 The landings opened a supply line

-By establishing a beachhead, the Allies were able to open a supply chain that allowed desperately needed resources to flow into France.
+By establishing a beachhead, the Allies opened a supply chain that allowed desperately needed resources to flow into France.
 By June 11 (D+5), 104,428 tons of supplies, 54,186 vehicles, and 326,547 troops had followed in the footsteps of the first infantrymen to hit the shores.

 Artificial harbors supported the supply lines

-In order to accommodate the massive influx of people and things, the Allies constructed two enormous artificial pre-fabricated harbors called the Mulbury Harbours.
-To get the job done, 55,000 workers spent six months and poured 1 million tons of concrete.
+In order to accommodate the massive influx of people and things, the Allies constructed two enormous artificial pre-fabricated harbors called the Mulberry Harbours.
+55,000 workers spent six months getting the job done, pouring 1 million tons of concrete.

 The Army attacked with 6 divisions